Bira/octopus-carnival/_drafts/wir-mm3-4e-cambion.md

 teleport adjacent to them and hit them with the sword.

 In addition to using the sword to mark people, the scion can use **Oath of the Nine** (minor action, 1/round) to do so.
-This automatically marks and enemy within 3 squares and gives them Vulnerable 10 Fire for a turn.
+This automatically marks an enemy within 3 squares and gives them Vulnerable 10 Fire for a turn.

 When not bloodied, the scion can use **Dread Command** (Ranged 5 vs. Will, minor action, 1/round) to dominate an enemy for a turn.
 Once bloodied he flips out, losing this ability and replacing it with **Fiend Razor**, which allows it to make 2 sword attacks with an action.
+This is an interesting way to implement an elite's multi-attack ability.

+## Final Impressions

+Cambions are... okay I guess?
+The mechanics in this entry are interesting, but the lore doesn't quite get me going.
+I feel I can make some use of the infernal scion, but the others don't make stories jump to my mind just from reading them.

 [2]: {{ "/2019/07/25/cambion.html" | relative_url }}